Karla Bonoff: Life and career

 In her early career, Bonoff sang background vocals for Ronstadt and Wendy Waldman before releasing her debut album in 1977, titled Karla Bonoff.
 Her other albums include Restless Nights (1979), Wild Heart of the Young (1982), New World (1988) and All My Life (a greatest hits collection) in 1999.
 Bonoff is best known as a songwriter, but she is also noted for her hit recording of "Personally", which became a No. 19 hit on the Billboard Hot 100 as well as No. 3 on the Adult Contemporary chart in the middle of 1982.
-She also recorded "Somebody's Eyes" for the Footloose (1984) soundtrack and "Standing Right Next To Me" on the 8 Seconds (1994) soundtrack.
+She recorded "Somebody's Eyes" for the Footloose (1984) soundtrack and "Standing Right Next To Me" on the 8 Seconds (1994) soundtrack.
+Her version of the carol "The First Noel" has received significant airplay on Christmas radio formats in the US.

-Bonoff's first live album was released in September 2007.
-This double CD includes many of her best-known songs performed live in concert on October 24, 2004, in Santa Barbara, California (except for one song recorded on July 30, 2005, in Japan).
-She was backed by her touring band, which includes the late Kenny Edwards (guitar, bass, mandolin, cello, vocals) and Nina Gerber (guitar) plus long-time associate Scott Babcock (drums and vocals).
+Bonoff's first live album was released in 2007, including songs performed live in 2004, in Santa Barbara, California.
+She was backed by her touring band, which included the late Kenny Edwards (guitar, bass, mandolin, cello, vocals) and Nina Gerber (guitar) plus long-time associate Scott Babcock (drums and vocals).

-Bonoff was also a member of the group Bryndle, which included Wendy Waldman and Kenny Edwards (who also produced Bonoff's first three albums).
-The band also included Andrew Gold until he left in 1996.
-The group first formed in the late 1960s, but did not release any albums until 20 years later with two studio albums and a live album between 1995 and 2002.

-Karla Bonoff also appeared on the Keiko Matsui album titled 'Sapphire'.

-Bonoff continues to tour throughout the US and Japan.
+Bonoff was a member of the group Bryndle, which included Wendy Waldman and Kenny Edwards (who also produced Bonoff's first three albums) and Andrew Gold (until he left in 1996).
+The group first formed in the late 1960s, released one single in 1970, but did not release any albums until 20 years later with two studio albums and a live album between 1995 and 2002.
+Bonoff also appeared on the Keiko Matsui album titled 'Sapphire'.
+She continues to tour throughout the US and Japan.